METALS-Weak Chinese industrial data drives copper prices lower

 EUROPE ECONOMY: Euro zone business expanded at the slowest pace in over four years as new order growth all but dried up.
 French business activity plunged unexpectedly into contraction.

-COPPER STOCKS: Copper inventories in LME-registered warehouses rose by 1,250 tonnes to 121,225 tonnes but remain near 10-year lows, signalling that supplies are tight.
+COPPER STOCKS: Copper inventories in LME-registered warehouses rose by 1,250 tonnes to 121,225 tonnes but remain near 10-year lows.
 MCUSTX-TOTAL

 Stockpiles in Shanghai Futures Exchange warehouses fell this week and are down from more than 300,000 tonnes in April.
 CU-STX-SGH

 ALUMINIUM: China’s primary aluminium output rebounded in November after three straight months of decline.
-LME aluminium traded down 0.6 percent at $1,920.50 a tonne in official rings and down 1.8 percent this week.
+LME aluminium ended down 0.3 percent at $1,926 a tonne on the day and down 1.6 percent this week.

 STEEL: China’s crude steel output dropped to its lowest in seven months in November, hit by shrinking profit margins at mills and winter restrictions on emissions.
 Zinc and nickel are used in the steel industry.

-Additional reporting by Melanie Burton in MELBOURNE and Tom Daly in BEIJING; Editing by Jan Harvey and David Evans
+Additional reporting by Melanie Burton, Tom Daly and Maytaal Angel; Editing by Jan Harvey and David Evans